Never forget /

 This book is an attempt to connect a couple.

-In Begin by Telling, expermintal pop sensation Meg Remy (U.S. Girls) spins a web out from her body to myriad corners of American hyper-culture.
-Through illustrated lyric essays depicting memories from early childhood to present day, Remy paints a stark portrait of a spectacle-driven country.
+In Begin by Telling, experimental pop sensation Meg Remy (U.S. Girls) spins a web out from her body to myriad corners of American hyper-culture.
+Through illustrated lyric essays depicting visceral memories from early childhood to present day, Remy paints a stark portrait of a spectacle-driven country.

-“Begin By Telling explores the horrors and absurdity of being a “girl” in the mediated warscape of America.
+“Begin by Telling explores the horrors and absurdity of being a “girl” in the mediated warscape of America.
 With sharp emotional intelligence, Remy reveals a cultural systemic rot that begins with family and fractals out into school, life, the media, the government, and history.
-Both hallucinogenic and lucid, this work is a radical interrogation of trauma, and a literary salve for the feminist psyche.” —Michelle Tea, author of Black Wave and Against Memoir: Complaints, Confessions and Criticisms
+Both hallucinogenic and lucid, this work is a radical interrogation of trauma, and a literary salve for the feminist psyche.” —Michelle Tea, author of Against Memoir: Complaints, Confessions and Criticisms

 30 new books we can’t wait to get our hands on in the first half of 2021 —Toronto Star

 “Begin by Telling reminds us that the very act of telling one’s story can change one’s life.” —Shazia Hafiz Ramji, Quill and Quire